-1. Compare and contrast different network models and their significance in networking architecture.
-L4 2.
+- 1. Compare and contrast different network models and their significance in networking architecture. - L4 - 2.
 Develop elementary protocols by applying the knowledge of principles of framing and error control to Design robust and reliable data link layer protocols.

-L4 3.
+L4 - 3.
 Make use of various routing algorithms and Analyze them to design efficient and scalable network architectures.

-L4 4.
-Analyze and compare the Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) in terms of their features and Evaluate congestion control algorithms.
-L4 5.
-Utilize the knowledge related to application layer protocols to ensure seamless interaction and data exchange in online environment.
+L4 - 4.
+Analyze and compare the Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) in terms of their features and Evaluate congestion control algorithms. - 5.
+Utilize the knowledge on how to address and resolve issues related to application layer protocols, ensuring seamless interaction and data exchange in online environment.
 L3